|Country Information & Lifestyle|

 Victoria is the smallest state with the capital Melbourne located around the shores of Port Philip Bay.
 Around 36% of the state is covered by forest with a major forest belt in the east.
 The highest peaks in Australia, Mt Bogong,(1986m) and Mt Feathertop,(1922m), are located here.
 The coastline borders the Bass Strait separating it from Tasmania and in the west the Southern Ocean.
 The coastline is mainly rugged but does include many sandy beaches.
 The temperature varies widely but is mainly warm with warm dry summers and mild, wet winters.

 South Australia has a healthy Mediterranean climate with cool wet winters and hot dry summers.
-The capital, Adelaide, is the arts capital of Australia with a multitude of festivals, vibrant live music, galleries, theater etc. With 2,500 hours of sunshine annually South Australia enjoys an outdoor sports, barbecues and an outdoor life almost year round is known as the food and wine center.
+The capital, Adelaide, is the arts capital of Australia with a multitude of festivals, vibrant live music, galleries, theatre etc. With 2,500 hours of sunshine annually South Australia enjoys an outdoor sports, barbecues and an outdoor life almost year round is known as the food and wine centre.
 This is the driest state in Australia, has scenic mountain ranges, rugged outback wilderness, national parks, world heritage listed areas and a large meandering river.
-This is a state for wine connoisseurs and has the vast, open plains of the Nullarbor to colorful marine wonderland of the Ningaloo Reef.
+This is a state for wine connoisseurs and has the vast, open plains of the Nullarbor to colourful marine wonderland of the Ningaloo Reef.

 Western Australia, the capital Perth, faces the Indian Ocean and is closer to Singapore and Jakarta than it is to Canberra.
 This is the largest state and only the narrow Timor Sea separates its northern coastline from equatorial islands of the Indonesian Archipelago, to the south is the Southern Ocean and Antarctica.
 The north is tropical and temperate in its S.W. corner.
 Western Australia experiences a variety of climatic conditions with the north tropical and temperate in its S.W. corner.